itswebny/universal-navigation/contributing.md

   - Screenshot illustrating issue
   - URL that currently exhibits the problem (Might not be possible for all people)
   - Operating System, Browser/version
-  - Whether or not you are behind an aggressive firewall or not (many state agencies meet this criteria)
+  - Whether or not you are behind an aggressive firewall or not (many state agencies are)
   - Detailed description of your issue.
   - Steps needed to replicate the issue.